Support Peace Corps Act goals and make the best use of taxpayer dollars through independent oversight of agency programs and operations.

 The Audit Unit conducts independent audits and reviews of agency programs and operations that support the Peace Corps mission.
 The objectives of OIG audits are to independently examine the financial and administrative operations of the Peace Corps, to promote economy and efficiency, and to ensure compliance with Federal law, regulations, and Peace Corps policy.
 Audits are wide ranging; covering agency activities carried out at overseas posts as well as agency-wide operations that affect multiple offices.
 Auditors report their conclusions and recommendations based on data and document analyses, interviews, and direct observation.
 OIG also monitors the agency’s progress in correcting systemic weaknesses identified in audit reports.
 Audits and other reviews are conducted under the direction and guidance of the Assistant Inspector General for Audits.
 Audits are performed in accordance with the U.S. Generally Accepted Government Auditing Standards (GAGAS) issued by the Comptroller General of the United States.

-Assistant Inspector General of Audit – Judy Leonhart
+Acting Assistant Inspector General of Audit – Renita Davis

 The Evaluation Unit provides the agency with systematic and independent evaluations and reviews of agency programs, operations, or policies at overseas posts and domestic offices.
 Evaluations address efficiency and effectiveness, identify best practices, and recommend improvements.
 Evaluators also participate in cross-unit reviews with OIG auditors and investigators.
 The Evaluation Unit reports provide timely, credible information that is useful to managers, policymakers, and others.
 Evaluations and other reviews are conducted under the direction and guidance of the Assistant Inspector General for Evaluations.
 Evaluations are performed in accordance with the CIGIE Quality Standards for Inspection and Evaluation.

-Assistant Inspector General of Evaluations – Rueben Marshall
+Assistant Inspector General of Evaluations – Reuben Marshall

 The Investigation Unit is authorized to conduct investigations of alleged criminal and administrative violations of law, regulation, and policy in Peace Corps programs and operations, both domestically and internationally.
 The unit investigates allegations involving Peace Corps staff, contractors, Volunteers, and other individuals conducting transactions with the Peace Corps.
 Allegations are made by Peace Corps stakeholders such as Volunteers, trainees, staff, contractors, other Federal entities, and the general public.
 OIG receives these allegations through audits, evaluations, Hotline complaints, and other means.
 OIG investigators have full law enforcement authority, including the authority, upon probable cause, to seek and execute warrants for arrest, search premises, and seize evidence.
 They are authorized to carry firearms and to make arrests without a warrant while engaged in official duties.